AriFordsham/GHCWiki/Functional-dependencies.md

 If you are trying to solve `Eq [Maybe Int]`, you can use the instance decl to get the smaller goal `Eq (Maybe Int`.

 The Paterson conditions are described in the user manual under [Instance termination rules](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/instances.html?highlight=undecidable#instance-termination-rules).

+Note: the Paterson conditions subsume the Bound Varible Condition (Defn 8) of the JFP-paper.

 ### Strict coverage condition (SCC)